tlwl19/EGL314/README.md

 <br>

 If the polariser displays genie lamp, it means your luck is 50%.
-You can choose to try again by entering another date of birth.
+You can also choose to try again by entering another date of birth.

 ![Alt text](polariser%20pics/genie.jpg)
 *Genie lamp shown on polariser*

-Your UI will also display a random quote.
+Your GUI will also display a random quote.
 ![](Demo%20Pics/Luck50.png)
-*If you get a genie lamp on the polarizer, your UI will display a quote*
+*If you get a genie lamp on the polarizer, your GUI will display a quote*

 <br>